chr1swallace/chr1swallace.github.io/1group.md

 ![portait]({{ "/assets/anna.jpg" }})
 </div>

-[Anna Hutchinson](https://annahutch.github.io/) is a PhD student at the MRC Biostatistics Unit (iCase studentship in collaboration with GlaxoSmithKline).
+[Anna](https://annahutchinson.com/) is a PhD student at the MRC Biostatistics Unit (iCase studentship in collaboration with GlaxoSmithKline).
 Coming from a Natural Sciences background, she is interested in using Bayesian techniques to answer biological questions.

 Her current research involves determining the true coverage of credible sets in fine mapping genetic association studies.
 She also has interests in using Bayesian approaches for capture Hi-C and Hi-ChIP data to better understand the 3D conformation of the genome.